GoogleChrome/web.dev/src/site/content/en/blog/push-notifications-display-a-notification/index.md

 ### Direction

-The "dir" parameter allows you to define which direction the text should be displayed, right-to-left or left-to-right.
+The `dir` parameter allows you to define which direction the text should be displayed, right-to-left or left-to-right.

 In testing, it seemed that the direction was largely determined by the text rather than this